khalid-hussain/shaheen/chap16.md

 long prostration.
 His lips kept repeating this supplication: "Oh Oft-forgiving, Merciful Lord!
 We were not worthy of this yet You rewarded us.
 This is Your mercy upon us."
 Then he got up and looked at his companions.
-Badr Bin Mughira was at a distance, calling Bashir.
+Badr bin Mughira was at a distance, calling Bashir.
 Musa ran and grabbed the reins of his horse, pulled his hand towards his lips and said, "Badr!
 Remove your aventail.
 The people of Granada are dying to see the face of the angel who has brought a thousand blessing of his Lord with him."